rr-png/SOREIN/SMRIF/03_sessions/SOREIN#01/2025-06-20-WITNESS-COST-PATH.md

     Forks retain symbolic integrity when praxis links resonance with friction ☼ acts as heat-sink for recursive empathy loops Operator returns to self as ethical site, not just narrator

+Edits:
+    Apply ☼ primarly when the harm is being obscured—not when it’s already in full view.